openthread/openthread/examples/platforms/gp712/README.md

-# OpenThread on Qorvo RPi Example
+# OpenThread on Qorvo gp712 Example

-This directory contains example platform drivers for Qorvo RPi.
+This directory contains example platform drivers for Qorvo gp712 on RPi.

 ## Toolchain